timthepost/libsplinter/README.md

 NVMe/RDMA setups.
 This won't be as fast as "native", and can still get racey if latency is inconsistent.

-### Broke College Student Self-Funding A Research Project
+### Broke College Student Self-Funding A Research Project Budget

 You have options!
 They just require a little more time on your part.